tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 <center><strong>Figure 3: Cycle Found from 0-5-4-1-0
 [<a href="https://github.com/mimblewimble/grin/blob/master/doc/pow/pow.md" title="Grin's Proof-of-Work">29</a>]</center></strong>
 Detecting that a cycle of a certain length has occurred in a graph with randomly selected edges becomes significantly more difficult as the number of graphs gets larger.
-Figure&nbsp;4 shows a 22&#8209;node graph with 14&nbsp;random edges in it.
+Figure&nbsp;4 shows a 22&#8209;node graph with 14 random edges in it.
 Can you determine if a cycle of eight edges is present? [[29]]

 <p align="center"><img src="sources/cuckoo_base_numbered_many_edges.png" width="650"/></p>